Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Optimal Power Flow Problem

 \begin{model}[!t] \end{model}

-The constraint~\eqref{eq:ACOPF:kirchhoff} ensures power balance for the power generated, consumed, and flowing through the network at each bus.
-Constraints~\eqref{eq:ACOPF:ohm_fr} and~\eqref{eq:ACOPF:ohm_to} represent the power flow in each line of the network.
-The voltage angle at the reference bus is set to zero in \eqref{eq:ACOPF:ref}.
-Finally, constraint~\eqref{eq:ACOPF:phase_angle_limits} limits the phase angle difference across each line (often used as a proxy for transient stability).
+Constraint~\eqref{eq:ACOPF:kirchhoff} ensures power balance at each bus and \eqref{eq:ACOPF:ohm_fr} and~\eqref{eq:ACOPF:ohm_to} represent the power flows on each line.
+The reference angle is set to zero in \eqref{eq:ACOPF:ref}.
+Finally,~\eqref{eq:ACOPF:phase_angle_limits} limits the phase angle difference across each line.
 The AC-OPF problem is inherently nonlinear and non-convex due to the quadratic nature of the power flow equations.
-Using nonlinear optimization techniques such as interior-point methods, AC-OPF algorithms frequently find high-quality solutions \cite{aravena_molzahn_zhang_et_al-go_intro, Momoh1999-1, Momoh1999-2,gopinath2022}.
+Using nonlinear optimization techniques such as interior-point methods, AC-OPF algorithms frequently find high-quality solutions~\cite{aravena_molzahn_zhang_et_al-go_intro, Momoh1999-1and2, gopinath2022}.